-In addition, this program is accredited by the Engineering Technology Accreditation Commission of ABET, www.ABET.org.
+In addition, this program is accredited by the Engineering Technology Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, Md.
+21202-4012, telephone 410.347.7700.

-Aeronautical engineering technology AAS program educational objectives are developed to prepare students for the post-graduation activities.
-These program objectives are intended to produce graduates who:
+Aeronautical Engineering Technology AAS program educational objectives are developed to address what students are expected to know and be able to do by the completion of their degree program, and prepare them for the postgraduation activities.
+These program objectives are intended to produce versatile engineering technology graduates who:

-- 1) Will obtain a career as technician in the aeromechanical engineering technology field. - 2) Will be able to pursue professional and/or continued education. - 3) Will conduct themselves as responsible members of society and understand the need for continuous professional improvement.
+- Will be able to obtain a career as a technician in aeromechanical engineering technology field.
+Graduates will be successful in their pursuit of technician positions that require basic design, development and manufacturing of aeronautical and mechanical systems. - 2) Will be able to pursue professional and/or continued education.

+3) Will conduct themselves as responsible members of society and understand the need for continuous professional improvement.

-The AAS aeronautical engineering technology program seeks to provide an engaging educational experience for students.
+The Aeronautical Engineering Technology AAS program presents information and learning experience to students.
 These form the basis for particular abilities that students should be able to demonstrate prior to graduation.
-These abilities coincide with new ETAC ABET criterion 3 (1) through (5) requirements as presented below:
+These abilities coincide with ABET criterion 3 (a) through (k) requirements as presented below: